KevinBatdorf/block-diffusion/README.md

-### Stable Diffusion - a block editor plugin to interface with the Replicate API
+### Block Diffusion - a block editor plugin to interface with the Replicate API

 Download the plugin from [wordpress.org](https://wordpress.org/plugins/stable-diffusion/)